AndreiChertkov/fpcross/README.md

 1. install ttpy python package according to instructions from [github repo](https://github.com/oseledets/ttpy);

+1. download this repo and run `python setup.py install` from the root folder of the project.

+  > To uninstall this package run `pip uninstall fpcross`.

-1. download this repo and open jupyter lab files in browser to run the code in the interactive mode.
+1. Open jupyter lab files from the `examples` folder in the browser to run the code in the interactive mode.

-> TODO!
-Add setup file.

 #### Tests

+Run `python ./tests/test.py` from the root folder of the project to perform all tests (`-v` option is available).

 > TODO!
-Add tests
+Add more tests

 #### Examples